"

 Stephanie Oostman

 There are times when additional respiratory protection needs to be taken other than ventilation.
 In this section, we will review a few articles of PPE that you may find in a welding environment.
-All respiratory PPE should be certified through NIOSH (National Institution for Occupational Safety and Health) to confirm that it adheres to necessary safety protocols.
+All respiratory PPE should be NIOSH-certified to confirm that it adheres to necessary safety protocols.
+OSHA regulation 1910.134 discusses respiratory safety in great detail.

 Dust Masks